orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     [header-preserve-kernel](https://github.com/orsonteodoro/oiledmachine-overlay/blob/master/sys-kernel/ot-sources/files/header-preserve-kernel)
     script to accomplish this.
 You may want to use the lcnr eclass when dealing with micropackages.
+  - For patches, the terms of the licenses must be met.
+    - Read and follow 4 of the Apache-2.0 license if the project uses that license.
+    - Read and follow 3.3 of the MPL-1.0 license if the project uses that license.
+    - Read and follow 3.3 of the MPL-1.1 license if the project uses that license.
+  - For NOTICES* and PATENTS* files must be made available in install if the build scripts did not install them.
+  - You must follow the license terms.
+  - All variations of the license must be documented in the LICENSE variable.
+  - If it appears to be a license incompatibility, document the name of the license and at least one path to the license file.

 * metadata.xml rules:
   - Everything is space indented.